mscharstrom/platforms_wiki/kubernetes_k3s.md

-# Installing k3s and configuring kubectl
+# Installing k3s and configuring kubectl from scratch

 k3s offers a simple way of installing its cluster with kubectl and other handy tools.
 Please read their own material [here](https://docs.k3s.io/quick-start).